 I often see the woman who lives two doors down.
 I haven’t actually met her yet but I think she’s odd like me.
 Keeps herself to herself.

-Both houses each side of ours is empty.
+Both houses each side of ours are empty.
 One is for sale and the one to our left is soon to be occupied.
 I was a proper nosey neighbour yesterday.
 People were coming and going all day.
 I was trying to figure out who the new occupants will be and what they’ll be like.
-It was easy to spy because my desk is right beside the window – so that I get my daily RDA of vitamin D.
+It was easy to spy because my desk is right beside the window – so that I get my RDA of vitamin D.

 Will it be the young couple?
 That would be nice.
 Maybe they have children who will befriend my wee girl.
 Or they might be very noisy!!
 They might have a baby who will cry during the night and keep me awake!
 They might have loud raving parties at the weekends.
 Maybe they play the drums like the neighbours in our last house.
 Oh Gosh No!!